What is Reverse Data Management (RDM)?

 Neha Makhija, Wolfgang Gatterbauer

-Towards a Dichotomy for Minimally Factorizing the Provenance of Self-Join Free Conjunctive Queries
+Minimally Factorizing the Provenance of Self-join Free Conjunctive Queries

 Neha Makhija, Wolfgang Gatterbauer

 Proposes the problem of finding the minimal-size factorization of the provenance of queries.
-Shows it to be a natural generalization and to recover all known PTIME cases of the problem of exact probabilistic inference.
+Shows it to be a natural generalization ofand to recover all known PTIME cases of the problem of exact probabilistic inference.
 Makes first steps towards a dichotomy of the data complexity of the problem.

 Discovering Dichotomies for Problems in Database Theory